weso/landportalDoc/importers/importers_documentation.rst

 An importer is an independent module with the goal of tracking data from an organization/datasource and introducing them in the LandPortal DataBase.
 In order to do that, it has to download/request the info from the target source and convert it to a xml with a concrete format.
 Once it has that xml built, it has to send it to the Receiver module in LandPortal Architecture.

 Restrictions:
  - Language: You can develop an importer in any language, there is no restriction about this.
-Anyway, it is recommended to built importers in python so you will have some support with modules/libraries developed in python to do some typical and common operations easily and efficiently.
+Anyway, it is recommended to build importers in python so you will have some support with modules/libraries developed in python to do some typical and common operations easily and efficiently.
  - IDs (identifiers): The produced xml contains a set of observations, slices and info about license use, datasource, organization, indicators, etc. Most of this entities, such as observations, must have an unique ID in the system, and it is the importer module which asigns the identifiers to them.
 So, there must be a defined strategy to generate the indentifiers.
 More on this in Section "IDs asignation".
 If the importer produces repeated IDs in entities such as observations, the receiver will reject the xml.
 On the other hand, the importer needs to ensure that other entities such as indicator always have the same ID.
  - Write acces: All the developed importers need to write some intermediate files while executing, and chances are that the new ones will also need it.
 So, the importer must be executed with write acces in its directory.
  - Executions modes: Every developed importer should have two execution modes: one for tracking every data of the source and other for tracking only those that had not been processed yet.